 Claire Priestly, the university’s head of IT, says SDN is an evolution more than a revolution.

-“The first step was to introduce the fabric network onto our main campus and datacentres,” she says.
+“The step was to the fabric network onto our main campus and datacentres,” she says.
 “The improvement in resilience was exceptional and immediate – bottlenecks and congestion in our network traffic disappeared overnight, and we saw a reduction in our recovery time from up to five minutes prior to implementation, down to 20ms.

 “It was huge step forward from a security perspective too.
 As a university, we have more than 17,000 students and, as such, more than 17,000 potential hackers.
 We now have the ability to create fully segregated and secure networks in minutes, which revolutionised our scalability and responsiveness.”